GreyPikachu/web_htop/README.md

 ### The 02:13 problem

 One server is acting strange.
 Three people SSH into it.
-One opens a process monitor, one runs `curl`, and the third asks for a screenshot.
+One opens a process monitor, one runs curl, and the third asks for a screenshot.
 By the time the screenshot arrives, the spike is gone and everyone has observed a slightly different moment.

 WEB HTOP replaces that ritual with one publication stream.
 The operator watches the